 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Taipei Taoyuan Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Taipei Taoyuan Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Taipei Taoyuan Airport.

 What to Expect

-There’s a decent amount of Asian and Western food outlets and shops, but only a few convenience stores stay open 24 hours, so plan ahead if you’re camping overnight.
+There’s a decent amount of Asian and Western food outlets and shops.
+Several restaurants and at least 3 convenience stores are open 24 hours to help you prepare for your overnight stay.
 Other airport highlights include the indoor gardens, themed rest zones, and free shower facilities.
 WiFi is available to help pass the time.
 Economy class passengers who want to upgrade their airport experience can pay to enter a few airport lounges.
 Two lounges have showers and one has a designated nap area.
 See Airport Lounges in the airport guide below for locations and access information.

 Where to Sleep

 As a busy transit hub, you’ll find travellers napping in between flights at all hours.
 In fact, the airport layout makes for corners that offer some peace and quiet.
 Seating is generally comfortable, with recliner chairs at several gates.
+Explore our guide to sleeping in Taipei Taoyuan Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, one airport lounge offers private resting rooms by the hour.
 Otherwise, nearby hotels and hostels offer free or paid shuttle service.
 See our Airport Hotels section below for more info.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.